Emergency Dental Treatment in Hove

 How is Toothache Treated?

-How toothache is treated depends on the cause of the pain.
-First, your mouth is examined, and an x-ray may be taken of your teeth to help identify the issue.
+How a toothache is treated will depend on the cause of the pain.
+Weâll need to find this out before we can decide how to treat it.
+First, weâll examine your mouth, and we may take an x-ray of your teeth to help identify the issue.

 If the toothache is a result of tooth decay, the decay will be removed and replaced with a filling.